Ufa Rail Bridge: Inauguration

-On 8 September 1888, Admiral K.P.
-Posyet, Minister of Railways, ceremonially cut a silk ribbon strung between the trusses.
-The inaugural train rolled onto the bridge and proceeded to the newly opened Ufa railway station.
-The brand‑new bridge welcomed pedestrians on its very first day, its side decks clearly separating foot traffic from the railway below, but later restricted access due to safety and operational concerns following a trial period.
+On September 8, 1888, Admiral Konstantin Posyet, Minister of Railways, ceremonially cut a silk ribbon stretched between the bridge's trusses.
+The inaugural train then proceeded onto the newly opened Ufa railway station.
+Initially, the bridge provided pedestrian access on its side decks, separating foot traffic from the railway.
+However, this access was later restricted due to safety and operational concerns after a trial period.

 War Damage and Emergency Reconstruction (1919)

-During the Russian Civil War, the sixth span was deliberately demolished by the White Army under Kolchak’s command.
-The 6 105‑pood (≈ 100 t) steel truss was partially displaced, with one end falling into the river while its southern end remained perched on the pier, rendering the structure unusable.
+During the Russian Civil War, the sixth span of the bridge was deliberately destroyed by the White Army under Kolchak’s command.
+The 61,050-pood (≈ 1,000-ton) steel truss was partially dislodged, with one end plunging into the river while the southern end remained precariously perched on the pier, rendering the structure unusable.